 Cai Emmons

-Cai Emmons is the author of four novels—His Mother’s Son, The Stylist, Weather Woman, Sinking Islands—and a story collection, Vanishing.
-She holds a BA from Yale University and two MFAs from New York University in film and from the University of Oregon in fiction.
+Cai Emmons (1951-2023) was the author of six novels—His Mother’s Son, The Stylist, Weather Woman, Sinking Islands, Unleashed, and Livid—and a story collection, Vanishing.
+She held a BA from Yale University and two MFAs, one from New York University in film and the other from the University of Oregon in fiction.
 Before turning to fiction, Emmons wrote plays and screenplays.
-Winner of a Student Academy Award, an Oregon Book Award, and the Leapfrog Fiction Prize, and a finalist for the Narrative Magazine and Missouri Review fiction prizes, she has taught at a variety of institutions, most recently in the Creative Writing Program at the University of Oregon.
-She lives in Eugene, Oregon.
+Winner of a Student Academy Award, an Oregon Book Award, and the Leapfrog Global Fiction Prize, and finalist for the Narrative, The Missouri Review, and the Sarton awards, she taught at a variety of institutions, most recently in the creative writing program at the University of Oregon.

 All Books